CagriCatik/Contextus/docs/architecture.md

 ## Retrieval & Context Building

-`ragstack/retrieval.py` wraps the vector store and embeddings to produce formatted context blocks for prompts:
+`ragstack/retrieval.py` converts the vector store into prompt-ready context blocks:

-- `ContextBuilder.retrieve()` embeds a query and performs `store.search()` to obtain the top-K `VectorRecord` hits.
+- `ContextBuilder.retrieve()` embeds a query, optionally re-embeds the top-N hits for reranking, and filters out low-scoring results before returning `VectorRecord` matches.
-- Each hit is rendered as `[source: path#chunk | score: N.NNN]` plus the chunk text, and the blocks are concatenated with `---` separators up to a configurable character budget.
+- Each hit is rendered as `[source: path#chunk | score: N.NNN]` plus the chunk text, concatenated with configurable separators.
+- `ContextBuilder.build_context()` streams formatted chunks while respecting both character and token budgets, truncating the final chunk if needed to honour the configured limits.

-This retrieval path is shared by chat and documentation generation, ensuring both consumers are grounded in the same indexed corpus.
+This retrieval path is shared by chat and documentation generation, ensuring all downstream consumers are grounded in the same indexed corpus.

+### Context Window Management Strategies

+- **Character Budgets:** `retrieval.max_context_chars` caps the assembled context string, providing a lightweight guardrail for
+  LLM context windows regardless of provider limits.
+- **Token Budgets:** `retrieval.max_context_tokens` pairs the character guardrail with tokenizer-aware estimates.
+The `TokenCounter` utility uses tiktoken when available (or a configurable char-per-token heuristic) and subtracts `retrieval.token_overhead` to reserve room for prompts and user turns.
+- **Score Thresholds:** `retrieval.min_score` drops low-confidence chunks, keeping the remaining budget focused on relevant passages.
+- **Reranking:** `retrieval.rerank_top_k` re-embeds the highest-ranking chunks and re-sorts them against the query vector to improve alignment when the base FAISS scores are noisy.
+- **Task Profiles:** Profiles targeting long-form answers can increase `retrieval.top_k`, `max_context_chars`, or token budgets to push more evidence into prompts.

 ## Chat Session Orchestration

 `ChatSession` coordinates retrieval and provider interaction:

-1. `ensure_model()` fetches the available models from the provider and prompts the user (via Rich tables/prompts) to choose one if not already configured.
+1. `ensure_model()` fetches the available models from the provider and prompts the user (via Rich tables or automatic selection in non-interactive shells) to choose one if not already configured.
 2. Each user query triggers `ContextBuilder.build_context()` to gather relevant chunks.
-3. The session materialises chat messages from `PromptConfig` templates and calls `client.chat()` on the provider.
+3. The session materialises chat messages from `PromptConfig` templates and calls `client.chat()` on the configured provider.
 4. Responses are rendered using Rich Markdown panels for a polished console experience.

 ```mermaid